tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/global-artifacts/user_manual.md

 > HRM Module: This module focuses on managing human resources involved in green space projects.
 It includes features such as registering skills and jobs, assigning skills to collaborators, and generating team proposals.

-> FM Module: The FM module is dedicated to managing facilities and equipment associated with green spaces.
+> VFM Module: The VFM module is dedicated to managing facilities and equipment associated with green spaces.
 It allows users to register vehicles, schedule and record vehicle check-ups, and maintain a list of vehicles needing attention.